Internal abdominal oblique muscle

 The internal abdominal oblique muscle lies deep to the external oblique abdominal muscle on each side of the anterolateral abdominal wall.
 Its fibers run superomedially - perpendicular to the fibers of the external oblique, and its fibers are smaller and thinner in structure.

-Origin: thoracolumbar fascia; anterior two-thirds of the iliac crest (between the origins of the external abdominal oblique and transversus abdominis muscles); iliopectineal arch, anterior superior iliac spine.
+Origin: thoracolumbar fascia; anterior two-thirds of the iliac crest (between the origins of the external abdominal oblique muscle and transversus abdominis muscle); iliopectineal arch, anterior superior iliac spine.

 Insertion: inferior borders of the lower three or four ribs (usually, ribs 10 to 12); aponeurosis ending in linea alba; pubic crest and pectineal linea.